CEO-DC: Driving Decarbonization in HPC Data Centers with Actionable Insights: Introduction

 \section{Introduction}

-Data centers (DCs) are the fastest-growing electricity consumers in the Information and Communication Technology (ICT) sector \cite{Masanet_2020, Jones_2018, CSO2023DCMEC, IEAelec2024}, driven by surging demands in AI \cite{wu_meta_2024} and scientific computing \cite{stephens2015big}.
-Under strong adoption of AI, the International Energy Agency (IEA) projects that global DC energy consumption could double from \SI{460}{TWh} in 2022 to over \SI{1000}{TWh} by 2026 \cite{IEAelec2024}.
-These projections are excluding the energy used in manufacturing new computing hardware and building new DC facilities.
-However, both operations and manufacturing translate into a net increase in greenhouse gas emissions (kg of CO$_2$-eq).
-Overall, we expect a \SI{20}{\percent} increase in energy use and a \SI{13}{\percent} rise in emissions by 2030 in the DC sector \cite{aslan_2025}.
-These trends highlight the growing challenge of closing the emissions gap, with global warming projected to reach \SI{2.2}{\degreeCelsius} even if all net-zero pledges are fulfilled \cite{EGR2021}.
-Bridging this gap requires large industries to align their business with Paris Agreement sustainability goals.
+Data centers (DCs) are the fastest growing electricity consumers in the Information and Communication Technology (ICT) sector \cite{Masanet_2020, Jones_2018, CSO2023DCMEC, IEAelec2024}.
+The use of electricity by Google, Meta and Microsoft has more than doubled between 2017 and 2021, with AI as the main driver \cite{wu_meta_2024}, while the International Energy Agency (IEA) projects that global DC energy consumption could double from \SI{460}{TWh} in 2022 to exceed \SI{1000}{TWh} in 2026 \cite{IEAelec2024}.
+Unconstrained growth will drive a sharp rise in greenhouse gas emissions in the next five years \cite{Freitag_2021, IEAelec2024, kairos2025google, eeckhout2025sustainability, aslan_2025}.
+These trends underscore the growing challenge of closing the emissions gap in DCs, calling for urgent decarbonization efforts to meet the sustainability goals of the Paris Agreement.

-Fig.~\ref{fig:carbon-flow} shows key stakeholders in the DC carbon economy and their interactions, illustrating how business can align with sustainability goals. \textit{DC managers} aim to maximize profit by meeting computing demand from \textit{DC users} by optimizing DC operations and procuring new devices.
-Common sustainability strategies include amortizing embodied emissions by extending hardware lifetimes, replacing legacy infrastructure with more energy-efficient systems, and decarbonizing energy supply with renewable sources. \textit{Hardware and software designers} shape the carbon efficiency of emerging platforms through design choices that balance performance, cost, and energy use.
-Sustainable design practices prioritize energy-efficient hardware and software that meet user performance requirements and demand.
-Finally, \textit{policymakers} monitor total emissions from DC management and implement regulations that help limit the emissions.
-These measures include carbon taxes on electricity use, regulated carbon markets such as the EU Emissions Trading System~\cite{ellerman2016european, flachsland2020avoid}, and caps on emissions or efficiency metrics.